Homepage

 Latest news

-There are a number of international binding and non binding conventions put in place to protect victims of war crimes – but to what extent is the international community living up to its obligations?
-In this episode we discuss how the legal system is failing victims, and how to fix it.
-You will also get…
+There are a number of international binding and non-binding conventions put in place to protect victims of war crimes, but to what extent is the international community living up to its obligations?
+In this episode, we discuss how the legal system is failing victims and how to fix it.
+You will also get the latest…

 More news